-The government has decided to transfer ownership of private sewers and drains that connect to the public sewer system over to the water and sewage companies in England and Wales.
+The government has decided to change rules on sewer ownership, transferring ownership of private sewers and drains that connect to the public sewer system over to the water and sewage companies in England and Wales.
 Transfer will be automatic unless the existing owners object.

 The law that implements the change, the Water Industry (Schemes for Adoption of Private Sewers) Regulations, came into force on 1 July and, on 1 October, all privately owned sewers and drains which drained into an existing public sewer on 1 July 2011 will automatically transfer ownership.
 After 1 October, water and sewage companies will own and be responsible for maintenance of these sewers and drains, which serve both residential and commercial properties.